 The Chocolate Train

-Another option to visit this two delicious places is on board of panoramic “The Chocolate Train”, link here.
+Another option to visit these two delicious places is on board of panoramic “The Chocolate Train – Golden Line”.

 Prices from Fr.59 per adult.
 Tickets include entrances for Maison Cailler and Maison du Gruyère, coffee break, and round-trip from Montreux.

 Address: Rue Jules Bellet 7